jakudlaty/tsid/README.md

 # tsid
 TSID generator for rust, this library is reimplementation of java [tsid-creator](https://github.com/f4b6a3/tsid-creator/) created by Fabio Lima

-This library is in development.
-Not usable yet.

 ![example workflow](https://github.com/jakudlaty/tsid/actions/workflows/rust.yml/badge.svg)

 Goals: